emrgnt-cmplxty/fermi/docs/0.old/contracts/workspaces.md

 ---
 id: workspaces
-title: Axion Workspaces
+title: Fermi Workspaces
-sidebar_label: Axion Workspaces
+sidebar_label: Fermi Workspaces
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Axion Workspaces lets you automate workflows and write tests for Axion smart contracts.
+Fermi Workspaces lets you automate workflows and write tests for Fermi smart contracts.
 You can use it as-is or integrate it with a test runner of your choice (AVA, Jest, Mocha, etc.).
 If you don't have a preference, we suggest you to use AVA.

 ## Overview

-Axion Workspaces provide controlled, concurrent workspaces in a local Axion Sandbox blockchain or on Axion TestNet.
+Fermi Workspaces provide controlled, concurrent workspaces in a local Fermi Sandbox blockchain or on Fermi TestNet.
-This allows you write tests once, and run them both on `testnet` and on a controlled Sandbox local environment, enabling deterministic testing and powerful scripting for Axion smart contracts.
+This allows you write tests once, and run them both on `testnet` and on a controlled Sandbox local environment, enabling deterministic testing and powerful scripting for Fermi smart contracts.

 ## Libraries